Healthcare Identifiers Service for health professionals

 If your seed organisation is a network of another organisation, or your network organisation is moving under a different seed organisation, you need to provide:

-- Application to amend a Healthcare Organisation Record form (HW037)
+- Application to amend a Healthcare Organisation Record form,

-- relevant supporting documentation, including evidence to support the new ownership arrangements
+- supporting documents including evidence of the new ownership arrangements,

 - a letter stating: